PatrickShaw/weather-app/README.md

 # FIT3077 Full Lambda Assignment 2
-Please mark Assignment 2 stage 1 from the last commit of Friday 5th May 232f1abdad97543f05df36e5e22f7d212067cb9a, we've isolated this in it's own branch `Assignment2-Stage1`
+Please mark Assignment 2 stage 2 from the last commit of Thursday 2th May

 ## Student details
 ### Patrick Shaw